 - Hernias, which look like a bulge around the belly button or in the groin

 - Enlarged liver or spleen

-Your child may not have all of those symptoms.
-People with the milder form of the disease usually don't have as many physical problems, have a normal intelligence, and can do many things other people do.
+Your child might not have all of those symptoms.
+People with the milder form of the disease usually don't have as many physical problems.
+They typically have a normal intelligence and can do many things other people do.

 The more severe the disease, the more of these problems your child is likely to have.
 Severe MPS I can also affect intelligence and learning.
 Some kids might lose their ability to speak.

 Because it's a rare disease, doctors rule out other medical conditions first.
 Your doctor might ask: